veniamin-ilmer/math/power_operations.md

 Well, that would be ln(100) / ln(3)

-Why does the reverse of exponentation require us to use three math operations?
+Why does the reverse of exponentiation require us to use three math operations?
 Convention.

 Even the shorter variant, log<sub>3</sub>(100), is difficult to read.

-3 + 4 is much easier to read than say add<sub>4</sub>(3).
+3 + 4 is much easier to read than add<sub>4</sub>(3).

 Let's redefine the reverse of exponentation as: